Introduction

 return results

-In plain English: we search for way more results than we need (10x), then filter out the ones the user isn’t allowed to see.
-We grab a lot extra because many might get filtered out.
-If we still can’t find enough accessible results, we log a warning so you know there might be a problem.
+In plain English: search for way more results than you need (10x), then filter out the ones the user isn’t allowed to see.
+We grab extra because many might get filtered out.

 Three approaches to filtering